bneGREEN: Russia’s weather goes crazy

 The rising temperatures are already turning large swathes of what was arable land into deserts in Russia’s south.
 This has not impacted Russia’s agricultural output yet, but it did affect Ukraine’s last year.
 It had a poor harvest due to drought.

-While the land along Russia’s board with China could become arable and vastly increase Russia’s agricultural output in the next two decades, it will also destroy the agriculture in Russia’s “black earth” regions, some of the most productive land in the world.
+While the land along Russia’s border with China could become arable and vastly increase Russia’s agricultural output in the next two decades, it will also destroy the agriculture in Russia’s “black earth” regions, some of the most productive land in the world.

-In the remote north of Russia’s Caucasian Dagestan region, rich grasslands once sustained hordes of humans and animals alike, but in the last thee decades they have been turned into desert dunes by the changes in the climate.
+In the remote north of Russia’s Caucasian Dagestan region, rich grasslands once sustained hordes of humans and animals alike, but in the last three decades they have been turned into desert dunes by the changes in the climate.

 The problem is not new.
 Academic papers were written on the problem over a decade ago identifying millions of square metres of land in southern Russia and stretching into Central Asia that were in danger of desertification thanks to the poor management of land and badly designed irrigation systems.
-These are the regions that most intensively produce Russia’s wheat crop with only minor production along the long border with China.
+These are the regions that most intensively produce Russia’s wheat crop, with only minor production along the long border with China.